apache/spark/docs/building-spark.md

     export MAVEN_OPTS="-Xmx2g -XX:MaxPermSize=512M -XX:ReservedCodeCacheSize=512m"

+When compiling with Java 8, a similar but smaller set of memory parameters is necessary:

+    export MAVEN_OPTS="-Xmx2g -XX:ReservedCodeCacheSize=512m"

 If you don't add these parameters to `MAVEN_OPTS`, you may see errors like the following:

     [INFO] Compiling 203 Scala sources and 9 Java sources to /Users/me/Development/spark/core/target/scala-{{site.SCALA_BINARY_VERSION}}/classes...